 - Fall, Spring & Summer Intersession (period between semesters)

 Pets are not permitted on campus except as authorized by the university or when a disability requires the presence of a service or support animal that is both necessary and reasonable under the circumstances.

 UCF is a Smoke-Free Campus.

 Once you get to the main campus, park in Garage A (free of charge), then walk to the Student Union — there will be signs in place to help you find your way.
 Once inside, go to the Pegasus Ballroom.
 Our campus is a walking campus, so there is no transportation between the garage and the Student Union.
-Check-in happens from 8 to 9 a.m. and the event runs until 3 p.m.
-Arrive early to avoid waiting in line.
+Consult your confirmation for the event’s start time and arrive early to avoid waiting in line.